 The University of Otago is delighted to offer its Bamforth Postgraduate Scholarship.
-The scholarship is available for New Zealand students to pursue master and PhD programme.
+The grant is available for New Zealand students to pursue master and PhD programme.

-The aim of the scholarship is encouraging research in the history, literature and culture of Scotland, and the influence of Scottish migration to New Zealand and elsewhere.
+The aim of The grant is encouraging research in the history, literature and culture of Scotland, and the influence of Scottish migration to New Zealand and elsewhere.

 The University of Otago is a collegiate university located in Dunedin, Otago, New Zealand.
 It scores highly for average research quality, and in 2006 was second only to the University of Auckland in the number of A-rated academic researchers it employs.